Add the Data Connector

 Out of the various metrics provided by Facebook, the Singular integration gathers the metrics relevant to mobile marketing:

-In addition, Singular can get statistics about user actions, which are known in Singular as custom events.
+In addition, Singular can get statistics about user actions, which are known in Singular as conversion events.
 See Configuring Custom Events below for information about configuring Singular to get that data from Facebook.

 Dynamic Creatives are a special type of creatives in Facebook that include multiple creative assets.
 Singular can now show these creative assets in your reports as well as show stats on the asset level.

 Facebook considers assets to be a separate breakdown and does not offer asset-level data with any other allowed breakdown (e.g. country or sub ad network).
 In order to show you asset data per country (or any other breakdown you see in your other Facebook reports), Singular does the extra step of pulling the data per creative and then interpolating the data to give a proportional part of the metrics to each asset.